idaholab/moose/framework/doc/content/source/timesteppers/IterationAdaptiveDT.md

 ## Description

-!alert note
-The `IterationAdaptiveDT` is often simply used to have an exponentially growing time step.
-For this purpose, simply omit all the linear iteration related parameters.

 The `IterationAdaptiveDT` Time Stepper provides a means to adapt the time step size based on the difficulty of the solution.